Skip to main content

 1. Web Frontend: Visit http://localhost:5173

-2. Electron App: Should launch automatically
+2. Electron App: Should launch automatically (when using dev:electron)

 Development Workflow